 Lee, Yong-cheol, Sunghye Cho, and Mark Liberman.
 An interaction effect between tonogenesis and prosodic focus in Seoul Korean.
 (Revision re-invited)

 Wang, Ting, Liu Jun, Yong-hun Lee, and Yong-cheol Lee.
 The interaction of tone and prosodic focus in Mandarin Chinese.
-(Submitted)
+(Under revision)

 Li, Yanfei, Xiaoxiao Wang, Honglei Niu, and Yong-cheol Lee.
 (2018).
 Children’s use of prosody in resolving a syntactic ambiguity associated with only: Evidence from Mandarin.
 Taiwan Journal of Linguistics 16(2), xx-xx.
 (SCOPUS/ESCI)

 Lee, Yong-cheol.
 (2017).
 Prosodic focus in Seoul Korean and South Kyungsang Korean.
 Linguistic Research 34(1), 133-161. doi: 10.17250/khisli.34.1.201703.005 (SCOPUS)

 Lee, Yong-cheol, Ting Wang, and Mark Liberman.
 (2016).
 Production and perception of tone 3 focus in Mandarin Chinese.
 Frontiers in Psychology 7:1058. doi: 10.3389/fpsyg.2016.01058 (SSCI)

 Cho, Sunghye and Yong-cheol Lee.
 (2016).
 The effect of the consonant-induced pitch on Seoul Korean intonation.
 Linguistic Research 33(2), 299-317. doi: 10.17250/khisli.33.2.201606.005 (SCOPUS)